codefellows/seattle-code-javascript-401d48/class-04/LECTURE.md

 [You Tube Demo](https://www.youtube.com/watch?v=7lGiPItOVCM)

-what is Big O?
+what is Big O for space and time?

-#### Lab-03 COde Review
+#### Lab-03 Code Review

 - bring your questions to class!
 - we will do a significant code review!

 ## Relational Data Modeling

-Mongo was a non relational database and if a customer had multiple orders we likely saw something like this in our table:
+Mongo is a non relational database and if a customer had multiple orders we likely saw something like this in our table:
 ![Mongo](assets/mongo-class-04.png)

 Postgres is a relational database and gives us the opportunity to join multiple tables together